gruppe-adler/FUPS/README.md

 Introduction
 -------------------------

-FUPS is an easy to use jet powerfull script to make ai patrol and attack properly in your mission.
+FUPS is an easy to use yet powerfull script to make ai patrol and attack properly in your mission.
 It uses markers defining areas for ai to patrol.

 -------------------------